 - Current workload of the permit office

-Are there any structures I can build without a permit?
+Are there structures I can build without a permit?

-Some small projects might not need a permit.
+In some cases, small projects might not require a permit, like:

 - Tool sheds under a certain size